Chapter 4. Using Pacemaker

 show --full listing shows details about the three controller nodes that relate to fencing.
 The fence device uses IPMI power management (fence_ipmilan) to turn the machines on and off as required.
 Information about the IPMI interface for each node includes the IP address of the IPMI interface (10.100.0.51), the user name to log in as (admin) and the password to use (abc).
 You can also see the interval at which each host is monitored (60 seconds).

-For more information on fencing with Pacemaker, see "Configuring fencing in a Red Hat High Availability cluster" in the Red Hat Enterprise Linux 8 Configuring and Managing High Availability Clusters guide.
+For more information on fencing with Pacemaker, see "Fencing Configuration" in Red Hat Enterprise Linux 7 High Availability Add-On Administration.